 We have been very aware that the mainstream business community and business support activities in the West of England are not fully representative of the communities active in the city region.
 Engine Shed has partnered with ACH and Barton Hill Settlement to strengthen new and existing businesses from under-represented communities the region and inform the development of existing business support systems in the area.

 The aim of the partnership is to strengthen new and existing businesses in the region for the long term.
 Connecting Engine Shed’s expertise, reputation, and business connections to the communities where ACH and Barton Hill Settlement have already developed a strong and trusted relationship with residents will support a more inclusive business environment for local companies and entrepreneurs.

-The one-year pilot is funded by ACH, Engine Shed, the West of England Combined Authority, and the University of Bristol, and starts in September 2018 with the appointment of an “Entrepreneurial Facilitator” who will be employed by ACH and trained by ACH, Barton Hill Settlement, Engine Shed, and SETsquared Bristol.
+The one-year pilot was funded by ACH, Engine Shed, the West of England Combined Authority, and the University of Bristol, and started in September 2018 with the appointment of an “Entrepreneurial Facilitator” employed by ACH and trained by ACH, Barton Hill Settlement, Engine Shed, and SETsquared Bristol.
 We were lucky enough to be able to hire Lydia Samuel into this role.
 The pilot is the first of a number of projects that the University of Bristol is supporting as part of its commitment to engaging with local communities ahead of the development of the new Temple Quarter Enterprise Campus.

-Unlike most publicly funded schemes, this partnership will focus on the quality and length of relationships, rather than volume.
-The Entrepreneurial Facilitator will support entrepreneurs and established business owners, initially in the newly arrived communities in Bristol, and the community around Barton Hill – and, most importantly, learns during that process of support, identifies possible solutions to systemic change and disseminates, nudges and evangelises.
+Unlike most publicly funded schemes, this partnership focuses on the quality and length of relationships, rather than volume.
+The Entrepreneurial Facilitator supports entrepreneurs and established business owners, initially in the newly arrived communities in Bristol, and the community around Barton Hill – and, most importantly, learns during that process of support, identifies possible solutions to systemic change and disseminates, nudges and evangelises.
 A form of Action Based Learning.